History

 Looking Ahead

 Seabird Island continues to invest in creating new opportunities for its people to prosper.
-Initiatives like sustainable housing, technology access, language revitalization and sustainable community planning aim to build a healthy, self-sufficient future for generations to come.
-The community hosts an annual festival celebrating First Nations diversity and culture.
-Seabird Island walks hand-in-hand with its members to uplift current and future generations.
+Initiatives like sustainable housing, access to technology, language revitalization and sustainable community planning aim to build a healthy, self-sufficient ecosystem for future generations.
+For example, Sq’éwqel hosts an annual festival that celebrates First Nations diversity and culture.
+Through culturally significant programs, educational initiatives, holistic services and community events, Sq’éwqel (Seabird Island Band) walks alongside members to uplift current and future generations.